… Ah, Short Stories

 But what’s the gas in the tank?

 So, it’s imagination.
-In addition, prompts.
+In addition, it’s prompts.
 Also 30Day50k, God love it.
 Also, observations.
 In addition, there are all the other things which just plain push me to write.
 So this includes, of course, characters that cannot shut up to save their lives.

 At last, it’s time to turn the key.